1. Introduction

 -

-Otherwise, reject promise with the result of creating a
+Otherwise, reject promise with the result converting error information into an exception object given errorInfo.

 -